salpida-foundation/proxy-benchmark-track/docs/program/proxy-reference-benchmark-and-sal-meter-bridge.md

 ## Scenario families

 Conflict, general stress, and meditation move state in different directions and are not collapsed into one unified score.
-The conflict P1–P3 baseline is locked first; stress and meditation are treated as separate benchmark families for later expansion.
+The conflict P1–P3 reference baseline is established first; stress and meditation are treated as separate benchmark families for later expansion.

 ## The Sal-Meter Bridge (future comparison)